piocalderon/piocalderon.github.io/_posts/2017-05-19-color-dynamics-of-la-la-land.md

 ---
 ![](https://madeleinelovesmoviesdotcom.files.wordpress.com/2017/01/la-la-land.jpg)

-La La Land is an absolute gem of the movie.
-Though it didn't win the top prize at the Oscars (Moonlight was also great), it was certainly the most enjoyable cinematic experience for me.
+La La Land is an absolute gem of a movie.
+Though it didn't win the top prize at the Oscars (Moonlight was also great), it was the most memorable cinematic experience of the year for me.
 The visuals, the music, the acting: all 10s in my book.
 Watching the movie for the first time, what struck me the most was how vivid the colors on the screen were, and how different scenes in the movie were accompanied with distinct colors as if they were deliberately paired. {% include pullquote.html quote="Is there a synchronized dance between seasons and colors?" %}

 With the movie presented as a narrative of five chapters - Winter, Spring, Summer, Fall, and Winter 5 years later - my hypothesis is that distinct colors are matched with the five chapters.
 Is there a synchronized dance between seasons and colors?
 Using some basic video processing and unsupervised learning, my aim is to visualize how the dominant colors of the movie frames change throughout the running time.